Catalog No. | VD0728 |

 Shape | Powder/ Granule/ Custom-made |

-Oxygen is a chemical element originated from the Greek ‘oxy’ and ‘genes’ meaning acid-forming.
+Oxygen is a chemical element that originated from the Greek ‘oxy’ and ‘genes’ meaning acid-forming.
 It was first mentioned in 1771 and observed by W. Scheele.
 The isolation was later accomplished and announced by W. Scheele.
 “O” is the canonical chemical symbol of oxygen.
-Its atomic number in the periodic table of elements is 8 with location at Period 2 and Group 16, belonging to the p-block.
+Its atomic number in the periodic table of elements is 8 with a location in Period 2 and Group 16, belonging to the p-block.
 The relative atomic mass of oxygen is 15.9994(3) Dalton, the number in the brackets indicating the uncertainty.
+Related Product: Oxide Ceramic Evaporation Materials

-Our materials are carefully handled to prevent damage during storage and transportation and to preserve the quality of our products in their original condition.
+Our strontium titanate evaporation materials are carefully handled to prevent damage during storage and transportation and to preserve the quality of our products in their original condition.

-High purity evaporation materials play important role in deposition processes to ensure high quality deposited film.
+High purity strontium titanate evaporation materials play important role in deposition processes to ensure high-quality deposited film.
 SAM specializes in producing up to 99.999% high purity evaporation materials using quality assurance processes to guarantee product reliability.